 Each of the other standardized protocols just mentioned have found a niche where they make the most sense: 6LoWPAN supplying Internet connectivity and WirelessHART for self-healing mesh networks; these aren’t target markets for Bluetooth Low Energy.
 On the other hand, ZigBee’s RF4CE™ protocol targets many of the same applications as Bluetooth Low Energy, but being a more complex protocol, it’s better at networking on the one hand – Bluetooth Low Energy can only operate in a star configuration – but being considerably higher power, it’s not nearly as well-suited to ultra-low-power applications such as medical sensors and industrial and military applications that require as much battery longevity as possible.

 In the consumer space, ANT is widely used in heart rate monitors for joggers and some other body area network (BAN) applications.
 Like Bluetooth Low Energy, ANT is also an ultra-low energy protocol targeting low data rate applications.
 ANT would be a serious competitor, but Bluetooth Low Energy has one huge advantage – compatibility with over two billion installed devices and a high level of acceptance in the consumer community.
 The fact that the major ANT chip vendors – Texas Instruments and Nordic Semiconductor – are so strongly backing Bluetooth Low Energy should remove any doubt that it will soon replace ANT and proprietary solutions to become the dominant protocol found in ultra-low-power wireless devices.
+References:

 - Bluetooth technology web site

 - Bluetooth Low Energy – Texas Instruments